danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 ## Customer Requirements

-Zeiss want to assign patients to specific examination or treatment devices.
+Zeiss wants to assign patients to specific examination or treatment devices.
 This is the typical modality worklist scenario.
 The basic properties are WHO (Patient), WHEN (Planned Date/Time) and WHERE (Device/Station).
 Zeiss's devices perform a query using the DICOM Basic Worklist Management Service.
 The main query keys are the AE Title to identify the device itself and range selection on the planned procedure date.